 Authority Function 1.
 The general delegations and authorisations for the Monitoring Officer are as set out in the Constitution at Article 12, the Members' Code of Conduct Part 5 Section A, and the Monitoring Officer Protocol at Part 5, Section J. Non Executive 2.
-To undertake any functions designated to the Non- Monitoring Officer in legislation. executive
+To undertake any functions designated to the Monitoring Officer in legislation Non- ۷.
+Monitoring Officer in legislation. executiv